cookieyu2000/NTOU_Line_chart/README.md

 # Custom Line Chart

-This is a Windows desktop tool for creating customizable line charts.
+This is a Windows/macOS desktop tool for creating customizable line charts.
 It supports Excel paste, multiple series, interval bands, and image export.
 Designed for non-technical users.

 **Chinese guide:** [README.zh-TW.md](README.zh-TW.md)

+## Download

+1. Go to **Releases** on the right side of the GitHub page.
+2. Download the installer for your OS:
+   - Windows: `NTOU_Tools_Setup.exe`
+   - macOS: `NTOU_Tools.dmg`
+3. Install and launch:
+   - Windows: double-click the `.exe`.
+   - macOS: open the `.dmg`, drag the app into **Applications**, then open it.

 ## How to Use